s-hfarooq/ALMA/README.md

     * test script to connect to pi via tcp

 ## PI folder
+  * Shouldn't really be used anymore - all devices apart from server should no longer be a RPi
   * DataServer.py
     * Server side tcp script to set light strips.
 First run `sudo pigpiod`, then run `python3 DataServer.py`.
 Run even after closing terminal using `nohup python3 DataServer.py &`
   * fading.py / fading2.py